PlaceOS/docs/how-to/location-services/locating-users.md

 *   CISCO CMX for instance can provide usernames when users are connected to the wireless, if configured to do so.
 *   Microsoft FindMe will always provide a username
 *   Huawei provides raw RSSI values, IP and MAC addresses.
-ACA manages floor fingerprinting and estimating location based on these values
+PlaceOS manages floor fingerprinting and estimating location based on these values

 ## **Shared Desktop Configuration** {#shared-desktop-configuration}